-Presented by David Braddock, PhD, University of Colorado Coleman Institute and Department of Psychiatry, to the Colorado Alliance of Community Centered Boards at the Denver Art Museum, February 18, 2015. presentation slides
+Presented by David Braddock, PhD, University of Colorado Coleman Institute and Department of Psychiatry, to the Colorado Alliance of Community Centered Boards and Colorado Legislators at the Denver Art Museum, February 18, 2015. presentation slides

 Testimony to the Federal Commission on Long-Term Care

-On July 17, 2013, Dr. David Braddock provided testimony to the federal Commission on Long-Term Care on the topic: "Populations in Need of LTSS and Service Delivery Issues."
-The testimony, titled "Summary of National Trends: 2013 The State of the States in Developmental Disabilities," can be viewed as: presentation slides, written testimony, and the Commission Final Report to Congress.
+Dr. David Braddock provided testimony to the federal Commission on Long-Term Care on the topic: "Populations in Need of LTSS and Service Delivery Issues."
+The testimony can be viewed at: presentation slides, written testimony, and the Commission Final Report to Congress.

-The State of the States in Developmental Disabilities 2013: The Great Recession and Its Aftermath
+The State of the States in Intellectual and Developmental Disabilities:

 Published by the American Association on Intellectual and Developmental Disabilities (AAIDD), The State of the States in Intellectual and Developmental Disabilities 2015: Emerging from the Great Recession analyzes public financial commitments and programmatic trends across the 50 states and the District of Columbia over 37 years: 1977-2013.